 We love the idea of telling Jesus whatever’s on our hearts, of having someone to share in our burdens or comfort us when we’re lonely.
 But how often do we think about how we’re being friends to Jesus?
 And how can we go beyond the superficial relationship of just receiving from Him to cultivating that deep intimacy with Him?

 As with all relationships, it takes two hands to clap.
-Here are some ways to help us grow in our delight of seeing God as a perfect, constant friend.
+Here are some handles to help us learn how to grow deeper with God as we grow in our delight of seeing Him as a perfect, constant friend.

 1. Invite God into every aspect of our lives

 John 15:15 tells us that as followers of Jesus, He no longer calls us servants but friends, ones with whom He shares everything He has “learned from the Father”.

 If this is the kind of intimacy that Jesus longs to draw us into—being part of His “inner circle” and having direct access to God’s plans—what better way for us to be a friend to Him than to also invite Him into our decision-making process and plans?

 Seeing God as our friend means we don’t just go to Him in times of trouble or when we’re on the verge of executing our plans (and then asking Him to bless them).
 Let’s seek His counsel, involve Him in every aspect of our lives, and submit to Him in “all our ways” (Proverbs 3:5-6), so that we’ll walk closely with Him through every season and remain on the paths of righteousness.

 2. Take time to engage and know Him